mjwestgate/revtools_website/user_manual/5_manual_screening.md

 In the systematic review community, the standard method to sort scientific material (such as articles and reports) is via manual screening.
 In general, this screening process is split into several stages: first titles are screened and the relevant articles kept; then the abstracts are screened for retained articles to see which of those may still be useful; and finally full-text articles are screened. <code>revtools</code> currently supports title and abstract screening only.

 ## Title screening
 Title screening is achieved using the function <code>screen_titles</code>.
 You can run this function without any commands to launch the app in 'empty' mode, allowing you to load data via the 'browse' button; or with an object of class <code>bibliography</code> or <code>data.frame</code>.

-As with <code>screen duplicates</code>, you get the same app - but slightly different behaviour - depending on how you launch the app:
+As with <code>screen duplicates</code>, you get the same app - but slightly different behaviour - depending on how you launch it:

 ```
-screen_titles()  # standalone; load in data in the app
+# standalone; load in data in the app
+screen_titles()

-result <- screen_titles() # ditto, but save back to workspace on exit
+# but save back to workspace on exit
+result <- screen_titles() # ditto,

 data <- read_bibliography("my_data.ris") # load in data

-screen_titles(data)  # launch the app using data from the workspace
+# launch the app using data from the workspace
+screen_titles(data)

-result <- screen_titles(data) # specify an object to return data to
+# specify an object to return data to
+result <- screen_titles(data)
 ```

-Once you've loaded the app using <code>screen_titles</code>, you will see the 'data' tab open in the dashboard:
+Once you've loaded the app using <code>screen_titles</code>, you will see the 'Data' tab open in the dashboard:

 <img src="/assets/screenshots/screen_titles_data_tab.png" width="200"/>

 These four options work as follows:

-<b>Import:</b> If you haven't passed any data to <code>screen_titles</code>, then this allows you to drag-and-drop a dataset directly in to the app.
-If you _have_ loaded <code>screen_titles</code> with data, or you have already added some data, then dragging and dropping here will add the new dataset to the existing one (using <code>merge_columns</code> in the background).
+<b>Import</b> allows you to drag-and-drop a dataset directly in to the app.
+If you've loaded <code>screen_titles</code> with data, or you have already added some data, then dragging and dropping here will add the new dataset to the existing one (using <code>merge_columns</code> in the background).

 <b>Save Data</b> Allows you to save your progress to a <code>.rds</code> or <code>.csv</code> file.